 Eliade argues that the meaning of initiation is always religious because a religious experience produces the change of existential status in the novice.8 The ceremonies were in primal cultures founded by the divine beings or mythical ancestors.
 The Council of Trent defined that Christ instituted the above mentioned Catholic sacraments.

 Secular initiations are not formalised, and participation is voluntary.
 In postmodern western society, one can choose to marry or decide to be buried formally.
-In many other societies, one is not wholly or properly a human being until he has undergone the rites of passage appropriate for his age and sex.
+In many other societies, your are not wholly or properly a human being until he has undergone the rites of passage appropriate for his age and sex.
 For these people, there is no choice to participate in the ritual or not.
 Studying at a university is in a certain way a three or four-year initiation to eventually become a member of the academic community.
-The Rites of Separation are usually conducted at the opening of the academic year.
-Some universities perform very traditional and formal ceremonies for this purpose.
+Universities conduct Rites of Separation at the opening of the academic year.
+Some schools perform very traditional and formal ceremonies for this purpose.
 The candidates are placed in a liminal state; they are not yet part of the academic community, they are students.
 The actual studying can be referred to as the Rite of Transition.
 It is during this stage that the student consumes the knowledge presented by the ‘elders’.
 The final graduation ceremony is the Rite of Incorporation.
 The student is through this ritual accepted as a member of the academic community.

 Written for the Open Learning Australia course Myth, Ritual & the Sacred. ↩